-SRANK Provincial Rank Provincial (or Sub-national) ranks are used by the Ontario Ministry of Natural Resources Natural Heritage Information C entre (NHIC) to set protection priorities for rare species and natural communities.
-These ranks are not legal desig nations.
-Provincial ranks are assigned in a manner similar to that described for global ranks, but those factors within the political boundaries of Ontario.
-By comparing the global and provincial us, rarity, and the urgency of conservation needs can be ascertained.
-The NHIC evaluates provincial ranks on a cor tinual basis and produces updated lists at least annually.
-Short Form Definition S1 Critically Imperiled in Ontario because of extreme rarity (often 5 or fewer occurrences) or because of some factor(s) such as very steep declines making it especially vulnerable to extirpation.
+Provincial (or Sub-national) ranks are used by the Ontario Ministry of Natural Resources Natural Heritage Information Centre (NHIC) to set protection priorities for rare species and natural communities.
+These ranks are not legal designations.
+Provincial ranks are assigned in a manner similar to that described for global ranks, but consider only those factors within the political boundaries of Ontario.
+By comparing the global and provincial ranks, the status, rarity, and the urgency of conservation needs can be ascertained.
+The NHIC evaluates provincial ranks on a continual basis and produces updated lists at least annually.
+Short Form Definition S2 Imperiled in Ontario because of rarity due to very restricted range, very few populations (often

-SRANK Provincial Rank Information Constitution Consider only the state of the s Sub-national) ranks are used by the Ontario Ministry of Natural Resources Natural Heritage entre (NHIC) to set protection priorities for rare species and natural communities.
-These ranks are nations.
-Provincial ranks are assigned in a manner similar to that described for global ranks, but those factors within the political boundaries of Ontario.
-By comparing the global and provincial is, rarity, and the urgency of conservation needs can be ascertained.
-The NHIC evaluates provincial tinual basis and produces updated lists at least annually.
 Short Form Definition S2 Imperiled in Ontario because of rarity due to very restricted range, very few populations (often 20 or fewer occurrences) steep declines or other factors making it very vulnerable to extirpation.
 S3 Vulnerable in Ontario due to a restricted range, relatively few populations (often 80 or fewer), recent and widespread declines, or other factors making it vulnerable to extirpation.
 S4 Apparently Secure-Uncommon but not rare; some cause for long-term concern due to declines or other factors.
 S5 Secure-Common, widespread, and abundant in Ontario.
 SX Presumed Extirpated - Species or community is believed to be extirpated from Ontario.
 SH Possibly Extirpated - Species or community occurred historically in Ontario and there is some possibility that it may be rediscovered.
-SNR Unranked-Conservation status in Ontario not yet assessed SU Unrankable -Currently unrankable due to lack of information or due to substantially conflicting information about status or trends.
+SNR Unranked-Conservation status in Ontario not yet assessed SU Unrankable-Currently unrankable due to lack of information or due to substantially conflicting information about status or trends.
 SNA Not Applicable -A conservation status rank is not applicable because the species is not a suitable target for conservation activities.
 S#S# Range Rank -A numeric range rank (e.g., S2S3) is used to indicate any range of uncertainty about the status of the species or community.
 Ranges cannot skip more than one rank (e.g., SU is used rather than S1S4).

-COSEWIC Committee on the Status of Endangered Wildlife in Canada The Committee on the Status of Endangered Wildlife in Canada (COSEWIC) assesses the national status of wild pecies that are considered to be at risk in Canada.
+COSEWIC Committee on the Status of Endangered Wildlife in Canada 18 The Committee on the Status of Endangered Wildlife in Canada (COSEWIC) assesses the national status of wild species that are considered to be at risk in Canada.
 Status Definition Extinct (X) A wildlife species that no longer exists.
 Extirpated (XT) A wildlife species no longer existing in the wild in Canada, but occurring elsewhere.
 Endangered (E) A wildlife species facing imminent extirpation or extinction.
 Threatened (T) A wildlife species likely to become endangered if limiting factors are not reversed.
 Special Concern (SC) A wildlife species that may become a threatened or an endangered species because of a combination of biological characteristics and identified threats.
 Not at Risk (NAR) A wildlife species that has been evaluated and found to be not at risk of extinction given the current circumstances.
 Data Deficient (DD) A category that applies when the available information is insufficient (a) to resolve a wildlife species' eligibility for assessment or (b) to permit an assessment of the wildlife species' risk of extinction.